simplefoc/simplefoc.github.io/docs/simplefoc_library/digging_deeper/libray_source/index.md

 has_toc: false
 ---

-# Arduino <span class="simple">Simple<span class="foc">FOC</span>library</span> source code [v2.0.2](https://github.com/simplefoc/Arduino-FOC/releases)
+# Arduino <span class="simple">Simple<span class="foc">FOC</span>library</span> source code [v2.1](https://github.com/simplefoc/Arduino-FOC/releases)
 The arduino library code is organized into the standard [Arduino library structure](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ).
 The library contains FOC implementation for two types of BLDC motors, standard three phase BLDC motor in the class `BLDCMotor` and 2 phase stepper motors `StepperMotor`.
-The library implements nu;erous position sensors and they are all placed in the `senors` directory as well as drivers which are in the `drivers` directory.
+The library implements numerous position sensors and they are all placed in the `senors` directory as well as drivers which are in the `drivers` directory.
+The library implements current sensors as well and they are placed in the `current_sense` directory as well as several communication interfaces, placed in the `communication` folder.
 Finally all the utility functions and classes are placed in the `common` folder.
 ## Arduino library source structure
 ```sh
 | src